-Subsequent to the end of the financial year the Company received \$1 million from Rich Mark Development Group Pty Ltd (a major shareholder and related party).
-The loan is unsecured and subject to interest at 4% which accrues six monthly and is payable along with the principal at maturity.
-The loan matures on 31 August 2018.
+In addition the Company received a further \$1 million, subsequent to the year end, from Rich Mark Development Group Pty Ltd. The loan is unsecured and subject to interest at 4% pa which accrues six monthly and is payable along with the principle at maturity.
+The loan matures on 19 August 2019.